Shared Action Plan Annual Results

 7. See Appendix 6, Calculating The Greenhouse Gas Emissions of SEIs

-- In 2020, Massachusetts gas utilities reported 24,243 leaks, half of which were found that year, the other half were carried forward from previous years.
+- In 2021, Massachusetts gas utilities reported 24,578 leaks, about half of which were found that year.
+The other half were carried forward from previous years.

-- Accuracy of Identification: HEET sampled and studied 96 utility-identified SEIs this year to check that the leak extent method was being applied consistently.
-The utilities still appear to be over-identifying SEIs.
-National Grid improved, over identifying by only 60%, compared to 100% last year.
-Eversource Gas of Massachusetts over-identified by a factor of 4 compared to 3 last year.
-Eversource Energy only slightly over-identified by 10%.
-Given the over-identification tendency, the actual SEI rates may be lower than those reported.
+- Accuracy of Identification: HEET sampled and studied 100 utility-identified SEIs this year to check that the leak extent method was being applied consistently.
+The utilities still appear to be identifying more SEIs than we confirmed.